Celebrating seven centuries

-Our objective is to complete a £25 million fundraising campaign for Old Court by 2021.
-By doing so, the College will then be ideally placed to consider other important initiatives in the final years leading up to 2026.
+Our objective is to complete a £26 million Campaign for Old Court by the end of the 2022-2023 academic year.
+By doing so, the College will then be ideally placed to take forward other important initiatives leading up to 2026.

 We invite you to learn more about this historic project and join us in helping to make it a reality.

 Loretta Minghella (Master) & Alan Gillespie (1969)

 "I will always remember walking to Old Court along the backs after Finals and realising that I would probably never again live somewhere so beautiful and so intellectually vibrant."

 Clare is the oldest surviving foundation to have been placed within the medieval city walls, and the buildings of Old Court are among the most iconic in Cambridge.
 It is the thriving intellectual and social centre of Clare where all members of the College come together to study, meet, worship, perform, dine and forge friendships that last a lifetime.